Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 East Gosford has 33 active public transport stops, all of which are bus stops.
 These stops are served by 98 different routes that together facilitate 2,386 weekly passenger trips.
-The accessibility of public transport in the area is rated as excellent, with residents on average being located just 157 meters from their nearest transport stop.
+The area's transport accessibility is rated as excellent, with residents on average located 157 meters from the nearest stop.
+In this predominantly residential area, most commuters travel outward.
+Cars remain the primary mode of transport, used by 86% of residents, while trains are used by 6%.
+On average, there are 0.9 vehicles per dwelling in East Gosford, which is below the regional average.

 Frequently Asked Questions - Transport